ComputeCanada/magic_castle/README.md

 As for `apply`, Terraform will output a plan that you will have to confirm by entering `yes`.

-**Beware**, once the cluster is destroyed, nothing will be left, even the shared storage will be erased.
+**Warning**: once the cluster is destroyed, nothing will be left, even the shared storage will be erased.

 ## 8. Online Cluster Configuration